panzerdp/dmitripavlutin.com/content/posts/158-ts-function-overloading/index.md

 // @include: greeter
 ```

 The `Greeter` class contains  `greet()` overload method.
-The overloading of this method is done using 2 overload signatures (which describes the exact parameter and return types), and the implementation signatures contains the proper implementation.
+The overloading of this method is done using 2 overload signatures (which describes the exact parameter and return types), and the implementation signature contains the proper implementation.

 Thanks to `greet()` method overloading you can call it in 2 ways: using a string or using an array of strings.